 Congratulations!
 You will probably be welcoming your baby this week.
 Here is what you can expect during your 40th week of pregnancy.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 What Changes are Occurring With Your Body?

-During pushing and delivery, your baby’s head will begin to make an appearance through your vaginal opening with each contraction.
+When pushing during labor, your baby’s head will begin to appear through your vaginal opening with each contraction.
 When your baby’s head remains visible and does not slip back in, it is known as crowning.

 As your baby’s head crowns and stretches the vaginal opening, you will experience a burning or stinging sensation, often referred to as the ring of fire.
 As soon as you feel this, stop pushing!

 The burning or stinging sensation only lasts for a short time and is followed by a numb feeling.
-This is due to your baby’s head stretching your vaginal tissue so thin that the nerves are blocked.
-The result is a natural anesthetic.
+This is due to your baby’s head stretching your vaginal tissue so thin that the nerves are blocked, resulting in a natural anesthetic.

 Tips to Fight The Urge to Push: